souche/flowbased_wiki_cn/Concepts.md

 ### Data processing

-In FBP data processing is focused on handling streams of packets and embedded sub streams.
+In FBP, data processing is focused on handling streams of packets and embedded sub-streams.
 The common analogy is to imagine a series of machines that communicate with conveyor belts, each with its own inputs and outputs.
 Designs should be oriented to data transformations and filtering.
 Since data between each process is buffered, asynchronous operation is achieved, freeing the developer from additional logic to handle it.
 Another interesting idea is that bypassing a process is trivial, and so is storing intermediate steps.

 ## Information packets

 Information packets are in constant debate, but at the end of the day it depends on the application domain.
 The general consensus is that the packet should carry data that is serializable and passive in its nature.
-Sending an instantiated Video Player in a packet is an example of what should not be done: instead, sending the individual frames would be the correct approach.
+Sending an instantiated Video Player in a packet is an example of what should not be done: instead, sending the individual frames may be a suitable approach.
 The packet should contain a reusable data type, and depending on the implementation, allow for features like adding dictionary entries with other packets as values, attaching packets as siblings forming tree structures, ownership to stop other processes from altering a packet, schema for validating packet data, etc.

 ### Initial information packets